 Most states with biodefence programmes recognize their responsibility to ensure high standards of transparency.
 They submit information about their programmes as required under the confidence-building measures of the BWC to reassure other states that their activities are solely for peaceful purposes.
 Recently, a small number of states have voluntarily gone further in their efforts to be transparent and to allay any potential suspicions about the status of their biodefence programmes.
 Through interactive information exchanges they have invited peers from other states to visit their facilities and informally review their treaty compliance.
 In biological compliance assessments, the emphasis is not on counting hardware and measuring quantities, but almost exclusively on conveying and establishing the intent behind research activities.
 While confidence through evidence-based judgements play a significant role in assessing this intent, trust between peers also plays an important role.

 My work explores the complex relationship between transparency, evidence-based judgements and trust in biodefence.
-Recent fieldwork sites include the German Bundeswehr Institute of Microbiology in Munich and the Portuguese Army Biological Institute in Lisbon.
+Recent fieldwork sites include the German Bundeswehr Institute of Microbiology in Munich, the Portuguese Army Biological Institute in Lisbon, and the Iranian Razi Vacine and Serum Research Institute in Tehran.

 Key project publications: